piotrselak/gdn-internship-2023/README.md

 ```bash
 docker-compose up
 ```
-in directory to get backend running.
+in repository root directory to get backend running.
 It will be available on http://localhost:8080.

 ### Testing
 There are two main ways to test the application.
 You can run frontend application or run curl queries.